Véménd

-Véménd (Weimend or Wemend) is a village in Baranya County, Hungary.
+Véménd (Wemend) is a village in Baranya County, Hungary.
 Until the end of World War II, the inhabitants were Danube Swabians.
-Most of the former German settlers were expelled to Germany and Austria in 1945–1948, in accordance with the Potsdam Agreement.
+Most of the former German settlers were expelled to Germany and Austria in 1947–1948, in accordance with the Potsdam Agreement.

 Only a few Germans live in the village today, while most of the population are descendants of Hungarians from the Czechoslovak–Hungarian population exchange.